"The Best Wood Protection on the Market," All Your Cedarshield Questions Answered

 What Happens if It Gets on My Grass?

 You’ll want to do your best to avoid getting it on grass and other non-wood surfaces.
 Depending on the amount of overspray, Cedarshield can be harmful to plant life.

 In most cases, yes!
 For larger projects with especially thick wood, reapplication may be necessary after 5-7 years.

 Will it Kill Damaging Bugs like Carpenter Ants, Carpenter Bees, Termites, and Powderpost Beetles?

-Although it’s not designed for that purpose and we have not done testing to confirm it, in our customers’ and our own personal experience, Cedarshield will kill any damaging bugs that are currently inside the wood during application.
-After application, these pests will no longer be attracted to the wood either.
+Although it’s not designed for that purpose and we have not done testing to confirm it, in our customers’ experience, Cedarshield will kill any damaging bugs that are currently inside the wood during application.
+After application, these pests will no longer be attracted to or capable of penetrating the wood either.

 Will it Harm Metal if There’s Overspray?